ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 2 New values added
 ## Annex 6
 NO DATA

+## Annex 7
+4 new values
+For one release of OG, only number data was available.
+This release has been marked as NC, and the numbers released has been inserted in the comment column instead.

+## Annex 8:
+No new data, nothing to integrate

 ## Annex 9
 29 new values were added.
 ## Annex 10